Frequently asked questions

 Programs involving international travel may require or recommend further immunizations in accordance with CDC (Centers for Disease Control and Prevention) guidelines.
 Questions should be directed to the responsible faculty or staff member in charge of the activity.

 Students may fulfill immunization requirements by submitting medical documentation as proof of immunization online through the secure HealtheConnect at https://healtheconnect.sdsu.edu.
 Positive laboratory evidence of immunity may also be used to prove immunization status.
 The TB risk assessment can be found under the Forms tab in your HealtheConnect portal.

 For help in uploading your immunization records to HealtheConnect, please watch the tutorial.

 Positive laboratory evidence is obtained by a blood test called a titer.
 This test shows whether a student has enough antibodies in their blood to be immune to a certain disease (i.e. chickenpox/varicella, hepatitis B, or measles, mumps, and rubella).

 If the test is positive (with antibodies equal to or greater than a defined value), the student has immunity for that condition.
 Submit that documentation as positive laboratory evidence to meet the requirements.

 If the test is negative (no immunity) or equivocal (not enough immunity), the student will need to be vaccinated.

 ALL students who are enrolled at SDSU -- including freshmen, transfers, and graduate students -- must submit proof of immunizations.
 This includes students who are enrolled in online programs, as well as those who graduated from a public high school in California.

-Students may request either a medical or a personal/religious exemption.
+Students may only request medical exemptions.

 Medical exemptions are for students unable to receive vaccines due to health risks.
 This form must be filled out by their medical provider and uploaded to the student’s HealtheConnect account.
 The Immunization Medical Exemption form is available on the Student Health Services Website.